Porsche Cayenne: Cayenne Diesel

-Porsche has sold a diesel version of the Cayenne, powered by a 3.0-L V6 VW TDI engine, since February 2009.
+The original Cayenne Diesel was only available in the facelift 9PA chassis, powered by a 3.0-L V6 VW TDI engine, since February 2009.
 The engine is rated at 240 PS and 550 Nm of torque.
 The car was unveiled at the 2009 Geneva Motor Show.
 The diesel can accelerate from 0–60 mph in 8.2 seconds.

 Cayenne S Transsyberia

-The Cayenne S Transsyberia was originally a racing vehicle designed for Transsyberia rally, only 285 were built.
+The Cayenne S Transsyberia was originally a racing vehicle designed for the Transsyberia rally, in which only 285 were built.

 The street version was later built to commemorate Porsche's victory in the Transsyberia rally.
-It is a variant with the 405 hp direct-inject 4.8-L V8 from the Cayenne GTS.
-Sales began in January 2009, with a targeted production run of 600 road vehicles worldwide (285 for North America), but far fewer were actually built (102 for USA, 17 for Canada including 3 which were 6spd manual).
+It is only available in the 9PA chassis with the 405 hp direct-inject 4.8-L V8 from the Cayenne GTS.
+Sales began in January 2009, with a targeted production run of 600 road vehicles worldwide (285 for North America), but far fewer were actually built (102 for USA, 17 for Canada including 3 which were 6 speed manual).

 Cayenne GTS Porsche Design Edition 3 (2010)

-In May 2009, a limited edition version based on the Cayenne GTS was introduced, designed by Porsche Design Studio and included a Porsche Design chronograph Type P’6612.
-Production was limited to 1000 units, 100 in the USA.
+In May 2009, a limited edition version based on the Cayenne GTS was introduced, designed by Porsche Design Studio and included a Porsche Design chronograph Type P'6612.
+Production was limited to 1000 units worldwide.

+Cayenne Concepts

+In April 2022, Porsche unveiled a concept open-top Cayenne for the first time to the public as a part of the 20th anniversary of the Porsche Cayenne.
+The Cayenne was proving successful, so in December 2002 Porsche designers wanted to assess the viability of more Cayenne body styles.
+They came up 3 alternate body shapes: a coupe style SUV, a convertible SUV and a longer wheelbase 3 row SUV.
+Porsche designers decided to continue with the idea of a convertible SUV, creating a two-door, non-drivable (due to a lack of strengthening added to the chassis to prevent the car from buckling without a fixed roof) convertible Cayenne that had two alternate designs on the rear.
+Additionally, its doors were 20 cm longer than the standard Cayenne and it had a shorter A-Pillar than the standard model.
+Due to the concerns surrounding head room, boot space and rear design the idea was scrapped.
+However, the coupe style SUV lead to the modern Cayenne Coupe.
+Moreover, the idea of a longer wheelbase 3 row SUV likely led to the large Porsche SUV which is currently in the prototype stages.